-You will usually have to pay several fees to the freeholder, including ground rent, maintenance charges, service fees and a portion of the buildings insurance.
+You will usually have to pay several fees to the freeholder, including maintenance charges, service fees and a portion of the buildings insurance.
 Make sure you’re clear on how much these costs are before you agree to buy.

 Can I extend my lease?

 Yes – leaseholders do have the legal right to extend their lease.
 Under current rules, this can be complex and expensive, with limits on how many years you can extend the lease for.
 You can also attempt to pursue an informal extension between you and your landlord without going through the same legal hoops.